Skip to content

 Not just where it's broken.
 Exactly how to fix it.

-Every identified bottleneck comes with a specific, actionable prescription not a generic suggestion to "reduce WIP" or "add capacity."
-TARO names the stage, names the person creating the dependency, names the specific tasks to move, and tells you the downstream impact of each fix so you act on what matters most first.
+Every bottleneck comes with a specific prescription, not a generic "reduce WIP."
+TARO names the stage, the person creating the dependency, the exact tasks to move, and each fix's downstream impact so you act first.

 Track